ryankennethrom/MCTS-Solver/README.md

 # About

-Play against an implementation of the paper "Monte Carlo Tree Search Solver" on the binary game.
+Play against AI implementation from the paper "Monte Carlo Tree Search Solver" on the binary game.

 ## Demo